Explore Hooks Creek Lake, Perrine Pond, and an Atlantic white cedar swamp.

 3.4 – Turn LEFT on to a long boardwalk and then cross a wooden bridge over a stream.

-3.6 – After an often wet and somewhat marshy area with a lot of roots, a small observation platform, and logs to cross some muddy, the trail heads uphill to the right.
+3.6 – After an often wet and somewhat marshy area with a lot of roots, a small observation platform, and logs to cross some muddy areas, the trail heads uphill to the right.

 4.0– GREEN joins the park road near the campground.
 Turn LEFT and walk along the park road, passing the group campgrounds and comfort stations.